3: The Self

 Sanitioso, Kunda, and Fong (1990) found that students who had learned that extroverts did better than introverts after graduating from college tended to list extroverted memories about themselves, whereas those who learned that introverts did better than extroverts tended to list introverted memories.

-It appears that the participants drew from their memories those instances of their own behavior that reflected the trait that had the most positive implications for their self-esteem—either introversion or extroversion, depending on experimental condition.
-The desire for positive self-esteem made events that were consistent with a positive self-perception more accessible, and thus they were listed first on the questionnaire.
+It appears that participants drew from their memories those instances of their own behavior that reflected the trait with the most positive implications for their self-esteem—either introversion or extroversion, depending on the experimental condition.
+The desire for positive self-esteem made events consistent with a positive self-perception more accessible, and thus, they were listed first on the questionnaire.

-Other research has confirmed this general principle—people often attempt to create positive self-esteem whenever possible, even it if involves distorting reality.
-We tend to take credit for our successes, and to blame our failures on others.
+Other research has confirmed this general principle—people often attempt to create positive self-esteem whenever possible, even if it involves distorting reality.
+We tend to take credit for our successes and to blame our failures on others.
 We remember more of our positive experiences and fewer of our negative ones.
-As we saw in the discussion of the optimistic bias in the previous chapter about social cognition, we judge our likelihood of success and happiness as greater than our likelihood of failure and unhappiness.
+As we saw in the discussion of the optimistic bias in the previous chapter on social cognition, we judge our likelihood of success and happiness to be greater than our likelihood of failure and unhappiness.
 We think that our sense of humor and our honesty are above average, and that we are better drivers and less prejudiced than others.
-We also distort (in a positive way, of course) our memories of our grades, our performances on exams, and our romantic experiences.
-And we believe that we can control the events that we will experience to a greater extent than we really can (Crocker & Park, 2004).
+We also distort (in a positive way, of course) our memories of our grades, exam performances, and romantic experiences.
+And we believe we can control the events we experience to a greater extent than we really can (Crocker & Park, 2004).

-Once again, though, there are some important cultural differences to note with people in individualistic cultures pursuing these self-enhancing strategies more vigorously and more often than those from more collectivistic backgrounds.
+Once again, though, there are some important cultural differences to note: people in individualistic cultures pursue these self-enhancing strategies more vigorously and more often than those from more collectivistic backgrounds.
 Indeed, in a large-scale review of studies on self-enhancement, Heine (2004) concluded that these tactics are not typically used in cultures that value interdependence over dependence.
-In cultures where high self-esteem is not as socially valued, people presumably do not feel the same need to distort their social realities to serve their self-worth.
+In cultures where high self-esteem is less socially valued, people presumably do not feel the same need to distort their social realities to bolster their self-worth.

 There is also considerable personal diversity in the tendency to use self-enhancement.
 Stable differences between individuals have been uncovered in many studies across a range of self-enhancing strategies (Hepper, Gramzow, & Sedikides, 2010; John & Robins, 1994; Kwan, John, Kenny, Bond, & Robins, 2004).